 BY ISN STAFF | September 5, 2019

-On Wednesday, September 4, over 400 participants joined over 50 Catholic leaders who risked arrest for nonviolent civil disobedience as Cardinal Joseph W. Tobin, C.Ss.R., Archbishop of Newark gave a blessing to those participating.
+On Wednesday, September 4, nearly 500 participants joined over 50 Catholic leaders who risked arrest for nonviolent civil disobedience as Cardinal Joseph W. Tobin, C.Ss.R., Archbishop of Newark gave a blessing to those participating.

 Cardinal Tobin said, “We stand together in prayer and solidarity with our immigrant sisters and brothers.
 When they suffer, we suffer, the Church suffers, the Body of Christ suffers.
 We are one in the Lord and share in the very suffering of Christ.”

 The national campaign was developed by a Catholic Coalition of organizations, including the Ignatian Solidarity Network, to pressure the Trump administration and Congress to end the policies and practices that routinely traumatize children, particularly the policy of child and family detention.
 With the combined pressure from partner campaigns and since the beginning of this Catholic campaign in July in Washington, D.C., over 2,500 children have been released.

 Newark was chosen for the second campaign event in light of over 20 years of activism of Catholics in and around New Jersey on behalf of those in immigration detention and targeted for deportation.
 The Essex County Jail, which contracts with Immigration and Customs Enforcement (ICE) was recently in the news over conditions for immigrant detainees that DHS itself said were not only unsafe, unsanitary and inhumane, they were among the worst in the country.
 New Jersey is home to three other detention centers, the Hudson and Bergen County Jails and the Elizabeth Detention Center which have also been plagued by poor conditions and avoidable deaths.